web-work-tools/minimal-mistakes/_posts/2019-07-04-contributors-guide-minimal-mistakes-setup.md

 ### _config.yml

-I will keep this page updated with whatever is the most recent configuration, with notes of explanation, when necessary.
+We'll aim to keep this page updated with whatever is the most recent configuration, with notes of explanation when necessary.

 ```yaml